paulromer12/paulromer12.github.io/plan.md

 - Network more
 - Practice for tech interviews
 ## Tactics
-1. Finalize initial personal website | Due Oct 20
-  * home page, about me, projects, thoughts, and made(MVP that I would be proud to submit) pages
 2. Building on personal website for MADE. | DUE *****
   * Made page: why I would be a good fit. what I've done to prepare. education & certificates. work experience amplify and loan. relevent personal projects.
   * Consider what a video could look like for MADE
 3. Implement School Learnings and Personal Projects for the next 6 months |
+  * Learn JavaScript
 4. Practice Leet Code Weekly for the next 6 months |
   * Study and write about 1 per week, redoing it every day learning the different ways and why.
 Post on Saturdays.
 From Neetcode.io
 5. Find an open source project I could contribute to | Due *****
 6. Participate in Thrive in the next 12 months |

+Done:
+1. Finalize initial personal website | Due Oct 20 | DONE Oct 18
+  * home page, about me, projects, thoughts, and made(MVP that I would be proud to submit) pages